Random motility regulation as a generic mechanism of community formation: Numerical simulations in 2d

 \section{Numerical simulations in 2d}

-To understand how random motility regulation impacts the large-scale behavior of the system, we start by performing $2d$ simulations of the bacterial dynamics described above (see Methods for details).
+To understand how random motility regulation impacts the large-scale behavior of the system, we start by performing $2d$ simulations of the bacterial dynamics described above (see App.~\ref{app:simulations},~\ref{app:heatmps} for details).
 In simulations, we vary the average inter-strain motility inhibition $m$ and the interaction heterogeneity $\sigma^2$.
-As we show in Fig.~\ref{fig:model}c, a rich variety of phases emerge from random motility regulation.
+As we show in Fig.~\ref{fig:snapshots}, a rich variety of phases emerges from random motility regulation.

-We first show results for an ecosystem without systematic regulation ($m=0$) in the top panels of Fig.~\ref{fig:model}c.
-In the monodisperse case ($\sigma^2=0$) the homogeneous phase is stable.
-Upon increasing $\sigma^2$, we observe a transition into a fragmented ecosystem: the steady state is phase separated and comprises coexisting communities that differ in strain composition.
+We first show results for an ecosystem without systematic regulation ($m=0$) in the top panels of Fig.~\ref{fig:snapshots}.
+In the monodisperse case ($\sigma^2=0$), the homogeneous phase is stable.
+Upon increasing $\sigma^2$, we observe a transition into a fragmented ecosystem: The steady state is phase-separated and comprises coexisting communities that differ in strain compositions {(see Movie S1)}.

-To test whether random motility regulation can compete with a pre-existing self-organization of the colony, we consider the case of systematic motility inhibition ($m < 0$) in the bottom panels of Fig.~\ref{fig:model}c.
-In the monodisperse case, a gregarious phase is observed when $m$ is sufficiently negative: There, all species equally participate to a motility-induced phase separation~\cite{cates_motility-induced_2015,curatolo_cooperative_2020}.
-Upon increasing $\sigma^2$, the colony transitions again into a fragmented ecosystem, hence overcoming the aggregation induced by $m<0$.
+To test whether random motility regulation can compete with a pre-existing self-organization of the colony, we consider the case of a systematic motility inhibition ($m < 0$) in the bottom panels of Fig.~\ref{fig:snapshots}.
+In the monodisperse case, a gregarious phase is observed when $m$ is sufficiently negative: All species then equally participate to a motility-induced phase separation~\cite{cates_motility-induced_2015,curatolo_cooperative_2020}{, as shown in Movie S2}.
+Upon increasing $\sigma^2$, the colony transitions again into a fragmented ecosystem, hence overcoming the aggregation induced by $m<0$ {(see Movie S3)}.
 A weak, random motility regulation is thus sufficient to drive community formation in microbial ecosystems, both in the absence and in the presence of a pre-existing self-organization.
-Note that, for a given choice of $(m, \sigma^2)$, the emergent behavior described above is robustly observed across simulations with different realization of the random coefficients $\{\kappa_{\mu\nu}\}$.
+Note that, for a given choice of $(m, \sigma^2)$, the emergent behavior described above is robustly observed across simulations with different realizations of the random coefficients $\{\kappa_{\mu\nu}\}$.